d-uzlov/k8s-homelab/docs/windows-raid.md

 This file focuses on mirrors, or RAID 1.

+# BIOS RAID

+Apparently, RAID in modern BIOS firmware doesn't comply with the standard SATA protocol, or anything else.

+You have to install special drivers when using it.

+These drivers are OS-dependent, and must be downloaded manually from somewhere.

 # Storage spaces

 Doesn't have direct support for mirrors but has something similar.